-PTAE-204L Therapeutic Modalities Lab 0 Credits
+PTAE-204L Therapeutic Modalities Lab

-Lab: 4 hours per week Offering: Fall Only, All Years This course is a corequisite lab for PTAE-204L.
-Corequisites: PTAE-204
+This course is a corequisite lab for PTAE-204L.

-PTAE-207 Therapeutic Exercise 4 Credits
+PTAE-207 Therapeutic Exercise

 This course presents strengthening and conditioning principles and how these principles relate to rehabilitation of dysfunction.
 Students learn how range of motion, strength, endurance, power, speed, agility, balance, proprioception and kinesthesia relate to function and rehabilitation.